Change-in-Slope Optimal Partitioning Algorithm in a Finite-Size Parameter Space: Simulation Study

 \section{Simulation Study}

 Our simulation study is split into three parts.
-We first compare the mean squared error (MSE) between the true signal and the inferred one with many different algorithms and study the impact of choosing different $\beta$ penalty values.
-In the second part, we select our main competitor CPOP to challenge it in terms of computational efficiency.
-Finally, we consider misspecified time series with an heavy-tailed noise and explore the capacity of {\it slopeOP} with a minimal angle between segments to infer a good model on a range of penalties.
+We first compare the mean squared error (MSE) and the Adjusted Rand Index (ARI) between the true signal and the inferred one with many different algorithms and study the impact of choosing different $\beta$ penalty values.
+In the next part, we compare the two proposed pruning rules and also select our main competitor, CPOP, to challenge slopeOP in terms of computational efficiency.
+Finally, we consider misspecified time series with an heavy-tailed noise and explore the capacity of slopeOP with a minimal angle between segments to infer a good model on a range of penalties.